colindoyle0000/colindoyle-website/content/lawailab2026spring/syllabus/grading.md

 Student presentations will be held on our final three weeks of class.
 You are encouraged to use the questions and reactions to your in-class presentations to refine your final paper.

-Final papers are due on Friday, May 8, 2026 and should be submitted to me via email.
+Final papers are due by 5:00 pm PT on Wednesday, May 13, 2026 and should be submitted to me via email.